 STACKBONE_JSON=1 stackbone metadata

-…and produces a single line that fully describes the workspace state.
+…and produces a single line that fully describes the organization state.
 That's the pattern this whole CLI is optimised for.